top of page

 How to save a life

-Over the course of six months, we engage students in various activities.
+We engage students in various activities.
 One of these is our Certified CPR Course.
-We have a relationship with the local Red Cross, Local Physicians and Hospital staff to participate and instruct the classes.
-Within this same period of time, our students are exposed to numerous activities which they could use to "Save A Life" if they had to preform and do so.
-This activity also reasserts to them the value of knowledge when it comes to being a Black Physican.
+Within this same period of time, our students are exposed to numerous activities which they could use to "Save A Life" if they had to perform CPR.

 A Day in The Life (Physician visit)

-We believe this visualization of Black Physicians within their settings is crucial to a student’s decision to become a Black Physican.
+We believe this visualization of Physicians within their settings is crucial to a student’s decision to become a Doctor.

-Therefore, we engage with local physicals who then interact with our students to give them a glimpse of their day.
+Therefore, we engage with local Physicians who then interact with our students to give them a glimpse of their day.
 They usually discuss the following:

-Morning Routine: A Black doctor typically starts their day early.
-They may review patient charts, check messages, and prepare for appointments.
+Morning Routine: A doctor typically starts their day early.
+They may review patient charts, review cases, and prepare for clinical practice.

 Patient Care: Throughout the day, they see patients, diagnose illnesses, prescribe treatments, and provide preventive care.
 Their interactions are often empathetic and culturally sensitive.

-Challenges: Black doctors face unique challenges, including addressing health disparities, advocating for equitable care, and combating stereotypes.
+Challenges: Doctors face unique challenges, including addressing health disparities, advocating for equitable care, and combating stereotypes.

 Community Engagement: Some doctors actively engage with their communities, participating in health fairs, workshops, and outreach programs.